 It has dual meanings.
 The current president of the company says that we always wanted to consider that anyone who was involved in the process was very important to the process.
 So it’s the idea that everyone from the person on the factory line to someone selling it and the person wearing it is a kind of holistic approach to clothing.
 The other idea is that a ring is eternal and they look at themselves as something that would be very longstanding.

 What is the Japanese aesthetic to the brand versus the Italian one?

-I think to some degree we are still determining it.
-The way they look at it in Japan it’s anybody who loves clothing and who loves wearing clothing.
+The way they look at it in Japan, it’s anybody who loves clothing and who loves wearing clothing.
 I think here in the States it’s quite appropriate for a slightly younger customer, a youngish professional.
-I think Monday through Friday the clothing really works for that guy.
-Being a Japanese product the silhouettes are a little slimmer, more updated and modern but are still rooted in a really elegant and classic idea.
+I think Monday through Friday, the clothing really works for that guy.
+Being a Japanese product, the silhouettes are a little slimmer, more updated and modern but are still rooted in a really elegant and classic idea.

 What sets Ring Jacket apart from similar brands?

 The brand is rooted in classic but it really takes a fresh approach to it.
 We like to say that we are a little more edgy than the most classic of classic brands but a little more relaxed than the most modern ones.
 We like to think that we sit somewhere in between classic and modern, in that middle ground.
 And we develop a lot of our own fabrics, which is a really unique thing.